Zapper-fi/protocol/docs/api/endpoints/portfolio.md

 2. Use network filters when you only need specific chains
 3. Consider caching responses based on the `updatedAt` timestamp
 4. Handle NFT valuations appropriately based on your use case
-5. Account for potential stale data in cached responses

 Remember that the portfolio query is highly flexible - you can request as much or as little data as needed for your specific use case.